utoni/nDPId/README.md

 cmake .. -DSTATIC_LIBNDPI_INSTALLDIR=[path/to/your/libnDPI/installdir]
 ```

-If you're using the latter one, make sure that you've configured libnDPI with `./configure --prefix=[path/to/your/libnDPI/installdir]`
+If you use the latter, make sure that you've configured libnDPI with `./configure --prefix=[path/to/your/libnDPI/installdir]`
-and do not forget to set the all necessary CMake variables to link against shared libraries used by your nDPI build.
+and remember to set the all-necessary CMake variables to link against shared libraries used by your nDPI build.

 e.g.: